VNC Pivoting through Meterpreter

 Exploit pivot machine

-From given image you can observe two networks interface in pivot’s system 1st for IP 192.168.1.226 through which attacker is connected and 2nd for IP 10.0.0.1 through which VNC server (targets) are connected.
+From the given image you can observe two networks interface in pivot’s system 1st for IP 192.168.1.226 through which the attacker is connected and 2nd for IP 10.0.0.10 through which VNC server (targets) are connected.

-Since attacker belongs to 192.168.1.1 interface and client belongs to 10.0.0.0interface therefore it is not possible to directly make attack on client network until unless the attacker acquires same network connection.
-In order to achieve 10.0.0.0 network attacker need run the post exploitation “autoroute”.
+Since the attacker belongs to the 192.168.1.1 interface and client belongs to 10.0.0.0 interface, therefore, it is not possible to directly make an attack on client network until unless the attacker acquires the same network connection.
+In order to achieve a 10.0.0.0 network attacker need to run the post exploitation “autoroute”.

 ARP Sweep to identify Active host

-This module will enumerate open TCP port of target system.
+This module will enumerate open TCP port of the target system.

 From given you can observe port 5900 is open and we know that 5900 used for VNC services.

-In order to steal password for making unauthorized access in VNC machine apply Brute force attack using password dictionary in given below exploit.
+In order to steal password for making unauthorized access in VNC machine apply Brute force attack using password, the dictionary is given below exploit.

 VNC Port forwarding on Local port

-Now Type following command for port forwarding on localhost.
+Now Type the following command for port forwarding on localhost.